microsoft/typespec/docs/extending-typespec/diagnostics.md

 - Each diagnostic MUST have a `code`.
 The full code is the the library name followed by the declared code. (`<lib-name>/<local-code>`)
 - Each diagnostic MUST have a `severity`.
 It can be `error`, `warning`.
 Errors cannot be suppressed
 - Each diagnostics MUST have at least one message.
 Using `default` as the `messageId` will allow it to be the default selected.
-- Each diagnostics message CAN have parameters to interpolate information into the message
+- Each diagnostics message MAY have parameters to interpolate information into the message

 ## Usage